-From Tuesday 1st October 2024, Community Pharmacies who have chosen to participate will offer flu vaccinations to eligible patients.
+From Wednesday 1st October 2025, Community Pharmacy Contractors who have chosen to participate will offer Flu vaccinations to eligible patients.

 1. Supporting Documents